gnurenga/website/content/about.md

 Hi This is Rengaraj from Rajapalayam, a small town situated at south of Tamilnadu.
 I work for a company called Zilogic Systems since June 2011.
 Basically I am hardware programmer interested in exploring electronics.
-I am have 4+ years experience in using c and python in Embedded systems.
+I've 4+ years experience in using c and python in Embedded systems.